Last Updated on

 What is Nasal Congestion in Infants?

-Nasal congestion in babies is usually caused due to the swelling or inflammation of the tissues in the nose, which lead to the secretion of excess mucous.
+Nasal congestion in babies is usually caused due to swelling or inflammation of the tissues in the nose, which lead to the secretion of excess mucus.
 Newborn babies may have a stuffy nose for the first few days due to the amniotic fluid in the womb.
 They try to clear this out by sneezing.
 Your baby’s stuffy nose can cause him trouble breathing, especially as babies and most toddlers cannot breathe through their mouth very well.

-Causes of Baby Nasal Congestion
+Causes of Nasal Congestion in Babies

 Nasal congestion in babies may be caused due to various reasons.
 Some of the common causes are